rsrsps/btree/README.md

 ### [Initialization](https://github.com/3fps/btree/wiki/Initialization)

-Creating a new tree will return a tree in *read-write* mode.
-If the data files exist, they will be truncated

-    order := 10 // order is the maximum number of child-nodes that each node can have tree, err := btree.New("/data/keys.b", "/data/vals.b", order)

-Opening an existing tree
+A tree needs to be open being used.
+If the files do exist, they will be created with the given order.
+If the files are not in proper format, an error will return.
+Otherwise, the tree header and all the keys will be loaded into memory.

     // btree.READONLY | btree.READWRITE
+    tree = &btree.Tree{Order: 128}
     tree, err := btree.Open("/data/keys.b", "/data/vals.b", btree.READONLY)

 **Do not forget to close the tree**